DHI/terracotta/docs/get-started.rst

 .. note::

-   Terracotta profits heavily from the `cloud-optimized GeoTiff format <https://www.cogeo.org/>`__.
+   Terracotta benefits greatly from the `cloud-optimized GeoTiff format <https://www.cogeo.org/>`__.
    If your raster files are not cloud-optimized or you are unsure, you can preprocess them with